equalitie/Caislean/doc/role-doc/letsencrypt.md

 You can also combine self-managed certificates for some domains (via the `tls` role) and Let's Encrypt certificates for others, by explicitly excluding the self-managed domains from being set up with Let's Encrypt.
+The `letsencrypt` certificate also supports generating multidomain certificates, for instance if you have a web server serving the same content on several virtual hosts.
 See configuration parameters below for details.

 This role will only work on remote machines running Debian 8 (Jessie).
 This is because the Let's Encrypt client is not available on Debian 7 (Wheezy) but is